rennovus/serviceautomount/README.md

 You can take the files and folders you created to any server and get rclone setup quickly.
 1. Install rclone, fuse, and mergerfs
 2. Edit the fuse.conf file
+3. Create the mount directories
+4. Copy the necessary files/folders (rclone-mount.service, rclone-mount.env, rclone-start.sh, rclone-stop.sh, rclone.conf and the scripts folder)
-3. Enable the rclone-mount.service file
+5. Enable the rclone-mount.service file
+6. Done

 ## Credits